-Platinum Asset Management's stock selection process is core to the management of price risk.
-Moreover, whilst we use the MSCI to measure relative performance, risk in our view is not solely relative performance versus a benchmark - but also the prospect of losing money (i.e. absolute returns).
-Platinum adopts a thematic stock selection approach and is referred to as an "active manager".
-Platinum seeks a broad range of investments whose business and growth prospects are being undervalued by the market.
+The investment manager's stock selection process is core to the management of price risk.
+Moreover, whilst the investment manager to measure relative performance, risk in our view is not solely relative performance versus a benchmark - but also the prospect of losing money (i.e. absolute returns).
+The investment manager adopts a thematic stock selection approach and is referred to as an "active manager".
+The investment manager seeks a broad range of investments whose business and growth prospects are being undervalued by the market.
 Accordingly, holdings in the registered scheme vary considerably from the make-up of the index.
-Active fund managers such as Platinum seek to outperform the market as represented by an appropriate index.
+Active fund managers such as The investment manager seek to outperform the market as represented by an appropriate index.